Gamergotten/Infinite-runtime-tagviewer/README.md

 # Read me
 Welcome to the very first 'Epic Runtime Tag Editing Tool' for Halo Infinite.
-If you want to read some useful documentations and check out some guides you can do this here (when its ready and finalized): https://www.halocustoms.com/modding-wiki/haloinfinite/
+- If you want to read some useful documentations and check out some guides you can do this here (when its ready and finalized): https://www.halocustoms.com/modding-wiki/haloinfinite/

 **Currently**
-- We now support all tags (kinda, if they dont load then theres an issue with the value mappings).
+- We now support all tags (Well.
+Kinda.)
+- If they don't load then there's an issue with the value mappings).
 Please shoot me a message on whereever and I'll look into it.

 **Thanks To the following people**
 - Lord Zedd and Exhibit for their work on dumping the tag definitions, which was a massive help, To understand how the tag definitions work.